 According to Thailand Foreign Business Act B.E.
-2542 (FBA), there are 3 types of business activities that govern foreign participation in Thai commerce:
+2542 (FBA), there are three types of business activities that govern foreign participation in Thai commerce:

 List 1: Business Not Permitted to Foreigners

 List 2: Business Permitted to Foreigners under Conditions